wp-plugins/twitget/readme.txt

 4. Available variables for custom HTML output and example

 == Changelog ==

+= 3.0 =
+* [New] Added option to truncate tweets in output
+* [New] Added option to show retweet profile image of original tweet
+* [New] Added new variables for bigger profile images
+* [New] Added language support
+* [New] Added the option to choose which PHP API to use for Twitter API calls
+* [Fix] Fixed a settings bug
+* [Fix] Fixed shortcode, now returns instead of echoes value
+* [Fix] Fixed script including
+* Deprecated the 1.0 API option, as it is also officially deprecated
+* Deprecated browser cookie for timezone
+* Deprecated local time variable
+* Tweet times are now defaultly shown in clients time with JQuery

+= 2.2.2 =
+* [Fix] Fixed another jQuery bug (now checking if jQuery is already included so there are no clashes).

+= 2.2.1 =
+* [Fix] Fixed a jQuery bug (wouldn't load dates if client timezone was selected).

+= 2.2 =
+* [New] Changed client timezone tweets setting, everything is done on client side now
+* [Fix] Fixed a bug that caused settings to be unsaved.

 = 2.1.4 =
 * [Fix] Fixed a small hash URL bug (wouldn't work if links would open in new window).